b1lodHand/absent-people/README.md

 >[!TIP]
 >To open up the **Package Manager**, you should go to **"Window/Package Manager"** option on the Unity's toolbar and just press it.

+## Usage

+Okay, now I suppose you have the package installed.
+Let me give you some more information about the person profiles.
+These profiles are stored in **scriptable objects** so that you can use them in nearly every system you will write for your game.
+They also have their custom editors.
+So if you want to modify the person script itself, you should also modify the custom editor script.

+>[!TIP]
+>You can create a new person profile via right clicking any folder on the project window and clicking the menu option **"Create/absencee_/Person"**.
+You can find it at the very top for the menu.

 ## Wrapping up

 Well, you've done it!
 Like I said, this one is pretty simple to setup and also pretty easy to use.
 I hope it helps you throughout your journey of game development, buddy.
 Have a nice day!

->[!TIP]
->You can create a new person profile via right clicking any folder on the project window and clicking the menu option **"Create/absencee_/Person"**.
-You can find it at the very top for the menu.